turingschool/curriculum/source/projects/rush_hour.md

 end
 ```

 If your schema utilizes a join table to connect resources, make sure you remember to link the resources with `:through`.
-For example, a `Client` may have many `request_types` through `payload_requests`.
+For example, a `Client` may have many `request_types` through `payloads`.
 Take a look at [this documentation on active record associations](http://guides.rubyonrails.org/association_basics.html#the-has-many-through-association) to get it to work.

 ### Iteration 4